It’s sad that we can put a man on the moon but still suck at predicting the weather.

 Let not the wettest day leave us high and dry as rains are there to enjoy….

-The blogger is Director, Smarter Planet Solutions, IBM India/South Asia
+This is contributed by Dhamodaran Ramakrishnan, Director, Smarter Planet Solutions, IBM India/South Asia